-Operation of the fund
+Operation of the Fund

-The Department of Primary Industries and Regions (PIRSA) manages the operations of the fund on behalf of the Minister.
+The Department of Primary Industries and Regions (PIRSA) manages the operations of the Fund on behalf of the Minister.

-The fund management plan current for the year ended 30 June 2022 was prepared in accordance with section 9 of the Act.
-The plan was presented at a public meeting held on 1 July 2021 and was publicly available on the PIRSA website.
+The Fund management plan current for the year ended 30 June 2023 was prepared in accordance with section 9 of the Act.
+The plan was presented at a public meeting held 25 July 2022 and was made publicly available on the PIRSA website.
 It is attached to this report.

-One application was received from the Adelaide Hills Wine Region Incorporated.
-This application met the requirements of the regulations and was approved by the Minister.
+One application was received from the Adelaide Hills Wine Region Inc. This application met the requirements of the regulations and was approved by the Minister.